Buffalo Sabres: Logo and uniforms

-The Sabres have had, for the most part, used a primary logo featuring a bison atop two crossed sabres in a blue circle with gold trim.
+The Sabres have had, for the most part, used a primary logo featuring a bison atop two crossed sabers in a blue circle with gold trim.
 This logo was first used from 1970 to 1996 and was restored in 2020 after the Sabres 50th anniversary season was complete.

 Throughout their 26-year tenure at the Buffalo Auditorium, the Sabres have worn white uniforms with a blue and gold shoulder yoke and alternating gold, white and blue stripes.
 On the road they wore blue uniforms with gold stripes.
 In 1978 the primary logo was added on the shoulders.

 Upon moving to what is now KeyBank Center (formerly Marine Midland and HSBC Arena, later First Niagara Center) in 1996, the Sabres changed their logo and colors.
 Red, black and silver replaced blue and gold while the primary "bison head" logo was unveiled as the primary logo.
 Black road (later home) and white home (later road) uniforms were also released featuring a bull's head silhouette design in front and the "Sabre B" alternate logo on the shoulders.

 The first third jersey of the Buffalo Sabres was created in 2000.
 The primary color was Sabre red, with black and silver stripes on the sleeves.
 It also featured the word "Buffalo" written on a black stripe outlined by silver near the waist.
-The logo was a black circle with two sabres crossing each other (a nod to the original logo).
+The logo was a black circle with two sabers crossing each other (a nod to the original logo).

 On October 7, 2001, the Sabres wore a modified version of their white jerseys in a road game against the New York Rangers.
 The uniform replaced the "bison head" with the "NEW YORK" diagonal wordmark as a tribute to the state of New York in the wake of the September 11 attacks.

 On September 16, 2006, the Sabres unveiled new home and away jerseys featuring midnight blue, maize (gold), silver and white colors.
 Front chest numbers were also added.
 The new logo, a stylized bison, was widely reviled, drawing unfavorable comparisons to a banana slug (hence the nickname "Buffaslug").
 Despite the criticism, five of the top ten player jerseys sold in the first two months of the 2006–07 season were Sabres "slug" designs.
 Nevertheless, the Sabres brought back the classic blue jerseys as a third jersey, but continued to pair the look with the navy helmet and pants.
 When the Reebok Edge template was unveiled in 2007, the Sabres kept their "Buffaslug" uniforms, but the following season, they released a new third jersey featuring the classic look depicted in the navy, gold, silver and white colors.
 The Sabres also wore the original white uniforms during the 2008 Winter Classic.